laszlocph/gimlet-documentation/src/pages/blog/three-problems-with-gitops-as-deployment-history-and-how-we-overcome-them.md

 To make gitops commits a real deployment history, at Gimlet, we store additional meta information with each commit.
 Besides the yaml changes, we store a `release.json` file with each gitops commit our tooling makes.

-This file is ignored by Flux CD, so it does not interfere with the Kubernetes deployment, and contains the necessairy information to quickly reconstruct a deployment history out of gitops commits.
+This file is ignored by Flux CD, so it does not interfere with the Kubernetes deployment, but contains the necessairy information to quickly reconstruct a deployment history out of gitops commits.

-The key here is quickly, as it is a denormalized form of meta data that otherwise could be obtained through the references in the deployed manifest.
+The key here is quickly.
+This is a denormalized form of metadata that otherwise could only be obtained through the references in the deployed manifest.

 The `release.json` file is the serialized form of the Golang `Release` struct of the `github.com/gimlet-io/gimlet-cli/pkg/dx` package.